 Students who have been asked by their DSA funding body to pay £200 towards a computer can apply for a reimbursement of this amount.
-Students are eligible if their family income has been assessed by the Student Loans Company as below £42,875.
-Students in receipt of an NHS Bursary are eligible if they receive the full bursary available to them.
+For the academic year 2021/21, students on eligible courses whose family income has been means-tested by the

 Yes.
 For more information, please refer to our website:

 Brookes has made it possible for students to use the

 to convert a document from an inaccessible format (eg image-only PDF file, JPEG pictures, Powerpoint presentations) into an accessible format including MP3 or DAISY audio book.

 Enrolled Brookes students can have Microsoft Office 365 for free for the duration of the course.
 This includes access to the full Office suite (Word, Excel, Powerpoint, Onenote, etc) for up to five different PCs, five tablets including iPad,

 Android or Windows, plus five phones.
 Also included is 1TB of cloud storage.

 To take advantage of this offer please visit

 this Microsoft website.
 Students need to select the student tab and enter their Brookes email address.
 This will trigger an email to the Brookes address, asking for verification.

 If you would like to know more about this offer please contact the